 Addiction Studies Certificate

 Information Technology & Business Services

 Did you know you can get started with Next Level Jobs this October at Ivy Tech?
 Discover what programs your local Ivy Tech campus is offering as part of Next Level Jobs this Fall, and apply today to get started on the road to a new career this Fall!

 What is Next Level Jobs?

 Next Level Jobs is a program that gives you the opportunity to earn a FREE credential from Ivy Tech, thanks to the Workforce Ready Grant, setting you up to take your next step towards a high-paying, high-demand job in Indiana.

 As Indiana’s best value in higher education, Ivy Tech offers the financial and course flexibility that meets you where you are, and provides you with the opportunity to advance your career, thanks to the Next Level Jobs program.

-Start your new career journey in the new year with Ivy Tech!
-Join us for classes starting January 19.
+Start your new career journey with Ivy Tech today!